A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Experimental Results

-Table~\ref{tab: main ER small}, Table~\ref{tab: main Gset small}, and Table~\ref{tab: main ER large} present the results for the small ER, Gset, and large ER graph datasets, respectively.
-We note that the entries with ``--'' in the tables indicate that this method does not return any results due to running out of memory or requiring a significantly large amount of time given the used compute.
+Table~\ref{tab: main ALL} present the results for the small ER, Gset, and large ER graph datasets.
+We note that the entries with ``--'' in the table indicate that this method does not return any results due to running out of memory or requiring a significantly large amount of time given the used compute.

 In general, all DUI initializations achieve less average cut value than the IDI initialization while requiring less run-time, which is observed on all datasets.
-This shows the impact of the adopted importance-based initialization.
+This demonstrates the impact of the adopted importance-based initialization.
+The impact of DUI and IDI versus random initialization is given in Appendix~\ref{sec appen: initialization ablation}.

-In Table~\ref{tab: main ER small}, among our methods, pQUCO with IDI initialization achieved an average cut of 22992.16, surpassing all LUCO and DECO variants without search by at least 400.
-Although SDP+pGW achieved the highest cut value (23980.67) with a runtime of 16.7 s, it does not scale to larger graphs as seen in Table~\ref{tab: main Gset small} and Table~\ref{tab: main ER large}.
-The reason is that enforcing the PSD constraint in \eqref{eqn: cut SDP} becomes harder on larger graphs.
+For the small ER dataset (i.e., the second and third columns), among our methods, pQUCO with IDI initialization achieved an average cut of 22992.16, surpassing all LUCO and DECO variants without search by at least 400.
+Although SDP+pGW achieved the highest cut value (23980.67) with a runtime of 16.7 s, it does not scale to larger graphs as seen in columns 4 to 7.
+The reason is that enforcing the PSD constraint in \eqref{eqn: cut SDP} becomes computationally more expensive on larger graphs.
 Our pDECO+IDI reached 22865.41, only 4.6\% below SDP+pGW.
 Most of our algorithms outperform OptGNN in both cut value and run-time without requiring any training data or a neural network. pDECO+IDI and pQUCO+IDI outperform LwD, also without the need of any training data or an RL agent.

-On the Gset dataset (Table~\ref{tab: main Gset small}), our pDECO+IDI produced the best cut among all our approaches (8846.35) and improved over pQUCO (which reports 8457.25 at best).
+On the Gset dataset (i.e., the fourth and fifth columns), our pDECO+IDI produced the best cut among all our approaches (8846.35) and improved over pQUCO (which reports 8457.25 at best).
 This demonstrates the benefit of our dimension-alternating approach in Algorithm~\ref{alg: DECO}. pDECO+IDI also outperformed all of the neural-network-based methods (LwD, OptGNN, PIGNN, and CRA).
 For Gset, exact solvers (Gurobi and CP-SAT) achieved highest cuts and the lowest run-times.
 Notably, the ReSCO method based on differentiable sampling achieved 8382 but at a runtime of 131.25 s, whereas pDECO+IDI achieved a much higher cut (8846) at a longer runtime of 352 s, indicating that our alternating strategy remains competitive with state-of-the-art GPU-accelerated sampling methods.